geoschem/HEMCO/docs/source/config/hemco-config.rst

 Section settings
 ================

-Section settings of the HEMCO configuration file define number of parameter and variables used by HEMCO.
-They should be listed at the beginning of the HEMCO configuration file, in between these comment
+Parameters and variables used by HEMCO are defined in SECTION SETTINGS, in between these comment lines:
-lines:

 .. code-block:: kconfig